-Stormwater runoff is rainfall or snowmelt that flows from saturated permeable surfaces like roofs and paved driveways, sidewalks, parking lots and streets.
-Stormwater runoff creates drainage and flooding problems and picks up pollutants such as oils, grease, fertilizers, pesticides, litter, and metal.
-This runoff is then collected and conveyed by ditches, culverts, intakes, catch basins, and storm sewers that discharge directly into creeks, rivers, streams, and lakes without being treated to remove the pollutants.
-The contaminants in stormwater negatively impact the quality of our local streams and lakes.
+The storm water runoff, with any collected pollutants, is conveyed by ditches, culverts, intakes, catch basins, and storm sewers that discharge directly into creeks, rivers, streams, and lakes without being treated to remove the pollutants.
+The contaminants in storm water negatively impact the quality of our local streams and lakes.
+This can result in the loss of fish and aquatic wildlife from the community's streams and creeks.

-New federal laws regulating stormwater runoff require the City of Urbandale to develop and implement a comprehensive stormwater quality management program to protect and improve water quality.
+Federal laws regulating storm water runoff require the City of Urbandale to develop and implement a comprehensive storm water quality management program to protect and improve water quality.

 Storm Water Regulations in Our City

-To comply with new State and Federal regulations, Urbandale is required to implement a new storm water management program.
-The requirements include:
+The City of Urbandale is an MS4 Community (municipal separate storm sewer system).
+To comply with State and Federal regulations, Urbandale has implemented a storm water management program.
+The required components include:

 - Illicit Discharge and Elimination